Welcome to the Plains: Background

-The album was officially announced on August 30, 2024, alongside the release of "Don't Wanna Say Goodbye".
+The album was officially announced on August 30, 2024, alongside the release of "Don't Wanna Say Goodnight".
 In a statement following the announcement of the project, Flores explained “it’s an album about home and a search for happiness.
 It’s an album about Stillwater, Oklahoma, and all the other little towns that have raised people like you and me.
 It’s an album about my family, and the people and places in my life who have defined who I am today.
 This album is happy on one side and heartbreak on the other, and whoever you are, I hope you find something you love in here.”
 The album was recorded between Los Angeles and Asheville, and the majority of the songs were written in May 2024 during a two-week trip with producer Bedford.

 Flores discussed the album with Rolling Stone and his headspace while making the project, which followed a hiatus that he took from performing to focus on his mental health in February and March 2024.
 He explained that his songwriting process has evolved in light of the break, noting that “on the writing side, I’m not as hard on myself.
 I felt a lot of pressure from people telling me I was a good writer, and I was like, ‘I don’t think I am!
 I look up to my heroes, and I can’t write like them.
 I’m not good enough.’
 It's a lot of self-sabotage, and I’ve been able to take that weight off of myself”, and adding that “I couldn’t believe the songs that I had written.
 I finally started writing happier songs.
 There’s still some heartbreak on there, but I just couldn’t believe that I actually had love songs.”